grafana/k6-docs/src/data/markdown/translated-guides/en/03 Results output/200 Real-time/00 Prometheus remote write.md

 - It is impossible to aggregate some gauge values (especially percentiles).
 - It uses a memory-expensive k6 data structure.

-To resolve these limitations, you can convert k6 trend metrics to high-fidelity histograms using Prometheus Native Histogram.

 ### Prometheus Native histogram

+To resolve the previous drawbacks, you can convert k6 trend metrics to high-fidelity histograms using [Prometheus Native Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram).
+It provides high-precision queries and an efficient storage mechanism that does not store all the raw data.

+<Blockquote mod="note" title="">

 A load test could generate vast amounts of data points.
 Storing raw data is almost always unnecessary and could quickly become expensive and complex to scale.

-We can use [Prometheus Native Histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) to avoid storing all the raw data of Trend metrics.
-It provides efficient storage with high-precision queries.

-<Blockquote mod="note" title="">
+To learn the benefits and outcomes of using Histograms, watch [High-resolution Histograms in the Prometheus TSDB](https://www.youtube.com/watch?v=F72Tk8iaWeA).

+</Blockquote>

 Native Histogram is an experimental feature released in Prometheus v2.40.0.
 Other remote write implementations might not support it yet.

-To learn the benefits and outcomes of using Histograms, watch [High-resolution Histograms in the Prometheus TSDB](https://www.youtube.com/watch?v=F72Tk8iaWeA).

-</Blockquote>

 To convert k6 trend types to Native Histogram types:

 1. Enable the feature flag [--enable-feature=native-histograms](https://prometheus.io/docs/prometheus/latest/feature_flags/#native-histograms) in Prometheus.
 2. Run the k6 test enabling the `K6_PROMETHEUS_RW_TREND_AS_NATIVE_HISTOGRAM=true` environment variable